rems-project/archsem/Common/README.md

 The main automation tactic specific to this project so far is [`cdestruct`](CDestruct.v) which is an extensible variant of Rocq's `intuition` or Isabelle's `clarify`.
-See the file for details, but it performs the job of `intuition`, `discriminate`, `contradiction`, `simplify_eq`, `case_split` all-in-one in an extensible manner.
+See the file for details.
+Roughly, it performs the job of `intuition`, `discriminate`, `contradiction`, `simplify_eq`, `case_split` all-in-one in an extensible manner.